Registered childminders

 All childminders must:

-• Comply with the requirements for the EYFS (Early Years Foundation Stage)
+- Comply with the requirements for the EYFS (Early Years Foundation Stage) Early Years Foundation Stage Statutory Framework for childminders (PDF - 622 KB)

-• Have class 1 business car insurance if they use the car
+- Have class 1 business car insurance if they use a car

-• Ensure anyone over 16 in the house has a DBS check
+- Ensure anyone aged 16 or over living or working in the home has an enhanced DBS check

-The average cost in Bromley £55-75 per day but please check what this includes.
-Factor in deposits and check the contract carefully, making sure you are happy with costs, holiday arrangements, illness and if they offer Free Early Education (FEE) places for 2, 3 and 4 year olds.
+Factor in deposits and check the contract carefully, making sure you are happy with costs, holiday arrangements, illness and if they offer Free Early Education (FEE) places (funded childcare) for children aged 9 months to 4 years.

-If you are thinking of using a Nanny or Au Pair, they do not have to be registered with Ofsted and we do not hold their information.
+If you are thinking of using a Nanny or Au Pair, they do not have to be registered with Ofsted.
+We only hold information on those that are Ofsted registered.